Azure-Samples/kubernetes-offer-samples/samples/k8s-cluster-condition-sample/README.md

 }
 ```

 This part ``(steps('clusterDetails').existingClusterSection.clusterLookupControl.value, (i) =>  contains(parse('[\"25\", \"26\"]'), last(take(split(i.properties.kubernetesVersion, '.'), 2))) )`` is responsible for filtering existing clusters by k8s version.
 In this case we are filtering clusters with k8s version 1.25.x and 1.26.x.
-In order to compare the minor version and ignoring the patch, we are splitting the k8s version by '.' and taking the last 2 elements of the array.
-Then we are checking if the last 2 elements are in the list of allowed versions.
+In order to compare the minor version and ignoring the patch, we are splitting the k8s version by '.', taking the first 2 elements of the array and only take the last one.
+Then we are checking if the element is in the list of allowed versions.
 If yes, we are returning the cluster name and version as a JSON object.

 To find out what properties you can filter on, you can use [UI definition sandbox](https://portal.azure.com/?feature.customPortal=false#view/Microsoft_Azure_CreateUIDef/SandboxBlade) and F12 developer tools to inspect the JSON object returned by the API.